rodrigoelp/little-stories/Unlikely adventures/37-Chapter-37.md

 *"Pardon?"* - asked Hannah.

 *"Yeah, you know... you never notice them unless you look.
-It would hurt to take them out, but there will be a time when you just need to clench your butt and pull them out, right?"*
+Some play a function in your nose and finally, it would hurt to take them out, but there will be a time when you just need to clench your butt and pull them out, right?"*

 The astonished gaze of each spirit crossed each other as the implication of Amir's words resonated within their minds.